Sbagni/Mission-to-mars/README.md

 **NASA Mars News**

-Scraped the [NASA Mars News Site](https://mars.nasa.gov/news/) and collected the latest News Title and Paragraph Text.
+We scraped the [NASA Mars News Site](https://mars.nasa.gov/news/) and collected the latest News Title and Paragraph Text.
 Assigned the text to variables that one can reference later.

 ```python
 # Example: